Peter O'Toole: Sports

 O'Toole played rugby league as a child in Leeds and was also a rugby union fan, attending Five Nations matches with friends and fellow rugby fans Richard Harris, Kenneth Griffith, Peter Finch and Richard Burton.
 He was also a lifelong player, coach and enthusiast of cricket and a fan of Sunderland A.F.C.
 His support of Sunderland was passed on to him through his father, who was a labourer in Sunderland for many years.
 He was named their most famous fan.
 The actor in a later interview expressed that he no longer considered himself as much of a fan following the demolition of Roker Park and the subsequent move to the Stadium of Light.
 He described Roker Park as his last connection to the club and that everything "they meant to him was when they were at Roker Park".

 Health

 Severe illness almost ended O'Toole's life in the late 1970s.
 His stomach cancer was misdiagnosed as resulting from his alcoholic excess.
 O'Toole underwent surgery in 1976 to have his pancreas and a large portion of his stomach removed, which resulted in insulin-dependent diabetes.
 In 1978, he nearly died from a hematologic disease.
 He eventually recovered and returned to work.
-He resided on the Sky Road, just outside Clifden, Connemara, County Galway, from 1963, and at the height of his career maintained homes in Dublin, London, and Paris (at the Ritz, which was where his character supposedly lived in the film How to Steal a Million).
+He resided on Sky Road, just outside Clifden, Connemara, County Galway, from 1963, and at the height of his career maintained homes in Dublin, London, and Paris (at the Ritz, which was where his character supposedly lived in the film How to Steal a Million).